david-drew/OpenVINO-Samples/OpenVINO_Overview.md

 Compiled sample applications for this tutorial are found in: `~/omz_demos_build/intel64/Release`.

-Here is a template for calling a sample app:
+Here is a template for calling a sample application:

 `path_to_app -i path_to_media -m path_to_model -d processor_type`

-With sample information filled in, the command could look like this:
+With sample information filled in, the command might look like this:

 `./object_detection_demo_ssd_async -i ~/Videos/catshow.mp4 \
 -m ~/ir/fp32/mobilenet-ssd.xml -d CPU`